-If you loved Kid A like I did, then you will adore The Eraser.
-You can forget any type of OK Computer sound on this album.
+If you loved Kid A like I did, then you will likewise adore The Eraser.
+You can forget about any type of OK Computer sound on this album.
 Make no bones about it, amigos; The Eraser is Thom’s baby.
-You can tell by the sound.
-It reminds me of the noisy, odd and cerebrally-induced beats of those old Warp Recordings like Aphex Twin’s alias Polygon Window and Autechre.
-The musical theme which started on Kid A has now expanded on The Eraser, finding Thom mixing organic instrumentation and soulful lyrics with analog techno sounds.
-It works from the opening and title track—starting with organic piano chords being looped over electronic back beats with Thom’s aching vocals as he sings, “please excuse me but I got to ask, are you only being nice because you want something?“What’s so compelling is the way that the piano and Thom’s voice bring this humanistic element that’s missing in most of the electro rhythms we hear in clubs and bars everywhere.
+It’s reminiscent of the noisy, odd and cerebrally-induced beats of early Warp Records releases from Aphex Twin’s alias Polygon Window and Autechre.
+The musical theme which started on Kid A has now expanded on The Eraser, finding Thom Yorke mixing organic instrumentation and soulful lyrics with analog techno sounds.
+It works from the opening and title track—starting with organic piano chords being looped over electronic back beats with Thom’s aching vocals as he sings, “please excuse me but I got to ask, are you only being nice because you want something?”
+The piano combined with Thom’s voice bring a humanistic element that can sometimes missing in the rhythms of electronic music.

-“Harrowdown Hill” begins with a killer bass riff along with an “Idioteque” like back beat.
-And with lyrics like “I’m coming home… to make it all right/so dry your eyes/ we think the same things and at the same time/ we just can’t do anything about it,” this could have ended up such a sad song, but in Thom Yorke’s world this is an upbeat track with haunting rhythms.
+“The Black Swan” is another standout, employing a very cool, low, bluesy guitar riff looped with a trip-hop beat.
+It sounds like a close cousin to Amnesiac‘s “I Might Be Wrong.”
+And Thom’s haunting, scat-like background vocals, paired with the lyrics, “this is your blind spot, it should be obvious…this is fucked up,” make this track a memorable highlight.
+“Harrowdown Hill” begins with a killer bass riff along with an “Idioteque”-like beat.
+And with lyrics like “I’m coming home… to make it all right/so dry your eyes/ we think the same things and at the same time/ we just can’t do anything about it,” this could have ended up such a sad song, but in Thom Yorke’s world this, comes out as an upbeat track with haunting rhythms.